chris/quarantine-winning-preso/PITCHME.md

 @snapend

 @snap[south span-100]
-Get time back, as you spend less time being interrupted or spending time on "non-work" social/chit-chat, etc., leaves you more time in day to do what you want outside of work.
+Get time back, as you spend less time being interrupted or spending time on "non-work" social/chit-chat, etc., leaves more time in day to do what you want _outside of work_.
 @snapend

 ---